spring-guides/gs-uploading-files/README.md

 What you'll build
 -----------------

-This Getting Started guide will walk you through the process of creating a server that can receive multi-part file uploads.
-You will also build a simple client to upload the file.
+This guide walks you through the process of creating a server that can receive multi-part file uploads.
+You will also build a simple client to upload a file.

 What you'll need